sunpy/sunpy/docs/tutorial/acquiring_data/index.rst

     HECClient         Provides access to the HELIO webservices.
     JSOCClient        Provides access to the JSOC Data Export service.
     VSOClient         Provides access to query and download from Virtual Solar Observatory (VSO).
+    SoloClient        Provides access to SPICE Kernels of the Solar Orbiter (SOLO) mission.

 Searching for Data
 ******************